xingchen-fan/HtoZg_fitting/README.md

   To include Michael's systematics implementation, `mu_form`, `sigmaL_form` and `sigmaR_form` take any forms of `RooFormulaVar` or a simple `RooRealVar`.
 Different category/production mode/lepton share the same `MH` variable provided externally in `mu_form`.
   To be able to set `dMH` and `sigmaL` (`sigmaR`) without systematics to certain values and set as constant, there are separate arguements for them.
   And there is a feature to set the parameter values to the post-fit values, `assignVal()`, using a configuration file.
   `assignValModular` set the variables to values provided from the config file.
+The fitting of the signal model for difference systematic alternatives happens in `Signal_model_preparation/signal_fit_sys.py`.
+Post-fit parameter values stored in `Config/DSCB_config_sys.json`.

 * `DSCB_Class`:
   ```